-During the summer months many people in the desert areas of Tuscon and Phoenix head to the higher elevations to escape the heat.
-While camping is a great way to enjoy family time without spending a fortune on plane fare, water parks and eating out in restaurants, there are also hazards.
+During the summer months many people in the desert areas of Tucson and Phoenix, Arizona head to the higher elevations like Flagstaff or the White Mountains to escape the heat.
+While camping is a great way to enjoy family time without spending a fortune on your getaway, there are also hazards.
 One of those is bears.

-According to the Arizona Game and Fish Department, "most conflicts between bears and people, especially in camping areas, is food.
+According to the Arizona Game and Fish Department, "most conflicts between bears and people, especially in camping areas, is food-related.
 Bears can’t change their behavior, but people can.
-Protect yourself and protect a bear — take a few minutes to secure your food items.”
+Protect yourself and protect a bear—take a few minutes to secure your food items.”

 Ten Ways To Minimize the Risk of Conflict With a Bear